subdgtl/Monoceros/README.md

 Slot input points can be constructed either manually, manually from geometry, using the [Slice Geometry](#1061-slice-geometry) component or employing a combination of these methods.
-It is advised to **generate the input points manually or manually from geometry whenever possible** because it offers better control.
+It is recommended to **generate the input points manually or manually from geometry whenever possible** because it offers better control.
 The Slice Geometry component is a brute force approach with [many limitations](#1128-why-does-the-slice-geometry-component-give-invalid-results)